EulerProject/EulerX/README.md

 # Examples of Running EulerASP

-Still under example/ directory (assuming src-el/ is in your PATH env),
+Still under example/ directory (assuming src-el/ is in your PATH env, and gringo, claspD, dlv in your PATH env),

 0. "euler --help" wil give you the options that you have
 1. "euler -i example/abstract4.txt -e vr", you will get all the mir relations in the generated output file using binary encoding.